kenshikento/GoAllin/readme.md

 * It should not allow messages that have already been sent.

-- Currently validation stops users sending same messages that they have sent
+- Currently validation stops users sending same messages that they have sent [should change form request]

 * It should not allow them to send themselves a message.